Consecutive pure fields of the form $\mathbb{Q}\left(\sqrt[l]{a}\right)$ with large class numbers: Acknowledgement

 \section{Acknowledgement}

-We would like to thank IISER Thiruvananthapuram for providing an excellent working environment.
+We would like to thank IISER Thiruvananthapuram for providing an ideal working environment.
 We thank Subham Bhakta for his valuable input on the article.
 SK’s research was supported by SERB grant CRG/2023/009035.
-JD acknowledges the support of the SERB India funded project “Class Numbers of Number Fields” under SK.
+JD acknowledges the support of the SERB India-funded project ‘Class Numbers of Number Fields’ under SK.
+JD is grateful to COEP Technological University, Pune, for an excellent working environment. [section] [thm]{Lemma}